 Ultimately, treatment of an AC joint injury is based on injury grade, level of acromioclavicular joint pain and patient’s functional level.

 Lower grade AC joint injuries are commonly treated with a non-surgical approach that includes rest, joint stabilization in a sling or similar device, medications, and a detailed physical therapy program.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The combination of these non-surgical measures decrease acromioclavicular joint pain and return patients to normal activities within 1-6 weeks.

 A surgical procedure may be recommended by Dr. Provencher in higher grade injuries.
 An arthroscopic AC joint stabilization procedure is generally performed by Dr. Provencher to stabilize the joint and decrease and correct the separation between the acromion and clavicle.
 In most cases, the AC joint is reconstructed by utilizing a ligament graft in combination with suture fixation in order to restore full joint stability and function.
 Dr. Provencher will evaluate a patient’s AC joint injury on a case-by-case basis through physical examination and acquired imaging to determine the proper surgical technique needed to reconstruct damaged surrounding ligaments and resolve the AC joint injury.

-For additional information on acromioclavicular joint pain, or to learn more about AC joint injuries and treatment options, please contact the orthopedic office of Dr. Matthew Provencher in Vail, Aspen and Denver, Colorado.
+For additional information on acromioclavicular joint pain, or to learn more about AC joint injuries and treatment options, please contact the orthopedic office of Dr. Matthew Provencher, shoulder specialist in the Vail, Aspen and Denver, Colorado communities.